Stat184-Fall2025/Sec-5_FP_Aarav_Ayushi_Yuerong/README.md

 c.
 Discuss with group members and polish parts that can be improved

-4. Effectively using GitHub: Use functions on GitHub such as push and README to work as a group, as a simulation of future collaboration in career.
+4. Effectively using GitHub: Use functions on GitHub such as push and README to work as a group, as a simulation of future collaboration in future career.
 This will be very important for us as we upload; we will all dedicate ourselves and work on different parts of the project.

 5. Compile and review the full draft together, and review if any improvements and polish can be made.